Last updated October 2nd, 2023.

-In 2018, a Singaporean rideshare company called Grab stunned the world by effectively giving tech giant Uber the boot in Southeast Asia.
+Back in 2018, a Singaporean rideshare company called Grab stunned the world when they effectively gave tech giant Uber the boot in Southeast Asia.

 Although the region’s startups certainly are not without their own problems, Southeast Asia is looking like fertile ground for new tech startups.
 Particularly as countries like China start losing steam.